 Celebrate Black History Month in Nebraska

 In 1925, Malcolm X (born Malcolm Little) was born on this Omaha site, in a now-demolished house.
 During the civil rights movement, he was a prominent American Muslim minister and human rights activist.
-Today, the Malcolm X Foundation owns the 17-acres surrounding where baby Malcolm once lived and is building a space to be used for international education and entertainment.
-Malcom X was recently selected to the Nebraska Hall of Fame, a bust of him will be added at the State Capitol in the near future.
+Today, the Malcolm X Foundation owns the 17 acres surrounding where baby Malcolm once lived and is building a space to be used for international education and entertainment.
+Malcom X was recently selected to the Nebraska Hall of Fame, and a bust of him was added to the State Capitol in 2024.

 Malcom X Home Site in Omaha.

 The Great Plains Black History Museum’s mission is, “To preserve, celebrate and educate all people of the contributions and achievements of African Americans throughout the great plains of America.”
-In Omaha, this collection is one of 81 museums focused on African American history in the country, and the only one in Nebraska.
+Visit Omaha to browse the state's only museum focused on African American history.

 Great Plains Black History Museum in Omaha.